Tutorial

 And get the error message.
 But with the correct credentials:

 So far, so good.
-Now when I now I can get a valid json web token, I can move forward.
+Now when I know I can get a valid JSON Web Token, I can move forward.

 STEP 4 - Adding the products CRUD

-Now its time to add the products CRUD in GraphQl and I want to authenticate the mutations with Guardian and JsonWebToken.
+Now its time to add the products CRUD in GraphQL and I want to authenticate the mutations with Guardian and JSON Web Tokens.
 So, to be clear, I want anybody to be able to see/query for the products, but only signed in users to be able to create, update and delete.
 In this step, I will focus on creating.

 I need to extend the products resolver with a create_product function: